panchomb/ie-exercise-3/modules/web/static-site/linked-backend/README.md

 ### Parameter: `region`

 The region of the backend linked to the static site.
 - Required: No
 - Type: string
 - Default: `[resourceGroup().location]`

+### Parameter: `staticSiteName`

+The name of the parent Static Web App.
+Required if the template is used in a standalone deployment.
+- Required: Yes
+- Type: string

 ## Outputs